vishvAsa/AgamaH/AryaH/hinduism/branches/nyAya-vaisheShike/tarkasangrahaH/sarva-prastutiH/02_guNaH.md

 <details><summary>English</summary>

-"Example of that the [alleged] locality of which is unreal -
+Example of that the [alleged] locality of which is unreal - [suppose that one argues] 'The sky-lotus is fragrant, because the nature of a lotus resides in it, as in the lotuses of the lake'
 </details>

 <details><summary>मूलम्</summary>